 |Number of Channels||1|

-It has a 12” woofer with a 1” tweeter continuously delivering clean drum sounds with each hit.
+The KAT Percussion KA1 is a drummer’s amplifier.
+It is a heavy-duty, 50W amp that sounds great in rehearsal and at home.
+It has a 10” woofer with a 0.25” tweeter continuously delivering clean drum sounds with each hit.
 It is a good fit for all kinds of electronic drums.

 - Suited to all electronic drums